Inside Train Photography.

-I love inside train photography.
-It gives me the chance to keep pursuing my passion for photography while I travel.
+I’m very fond of inside train photography.
+Photographic train journeys give me the chance to keep pursuing my passion for photography whilst I travelling.

 It enables me to capture interesting candid portraits in real-life situations, which tell stories about people’s lives in different places.

-Inside train photography makes me notice how people tend to behave differently when they are ten thousand miles away from home.
+Inside train photography makes me notice how people tend to behave differently when they are miles away from home.

-Besides, I’ve also become aware of how people socialise more easily when they spend time travelling for pleasure.
+I’ve also noticed how people socialise more easily when they spend time travelling for pleasure.

 The next series of images is from my trip in Taiwan on a high speed train.

 I often travel to Cambodia, it’s my favourite country for inside train photography.

 People don’t mind me taking pictures of them.
 Actually, they love it.

 It makes me feel relaxed and more ‘focused’ on the scene in front of me so my only concern is to compose the image.